BookPlus2020/EMNIST-CL/README.md

 We  really appreciate the work from "Cohen, G., Afshar, S., Tapson, J., & van Schaik, A. (2017).
 EMNIST: an extension of MNIST to handwritten letters".

+If you use the database, please remember to cite the paper:
+"Chen C L P , Wang B .
+Random-Positioned License Plate Recognition Using Hybrid Broad Learning System and Convolutional Networks[J].
+IEEE Transactions on Intelligent Transportation Systems, 2020, PP(99):1-13."